The Guide to Medications for Anxiety: Everything You Should Know

-They are arguably the most effective over the long term with the least risk of addiction.
+They are arguably the most effective medications for anxiety over the long term, with the least risk of addiction.

 Antidepressants are the second most prescribed class of prescription medications in the United States – accounting for hundreds of millions of prescriptions filled every year.